symfony/symfony-docs/components/validator/introduction.rst

 Installation
 ------------

-You can install the component in 2 different ways:
+You can install the component in two different ways:

 * :doc:`Install it via Composer </components/using_components>` (``symfony/validator`` on `Packagist`_);
 * Use the official Git repository (https://github.com/symfony/Validator).